corrados/edrumulus/README.md

 ---

-⚠️ **NOTE that you have to use Ardunio board manager "ESP32 by Espressif Systems" VERSION 1.0.4 (i.e., do not use the latest release 1.0.5) to get edrumulus working as expected, see https://github.com/espressif/arduino-esp32/issues/4973).**
+⚠️ **NOTE that you have to use Ardunio board manager "ESP32 by Espressif Systems" VERSION 1.0.4 (i.e., do not use the latest release 1.0.5) to get Edrumulus working as expected, see https://github.com/espressif/arduino-esp32/issues/4973).**

 ---